DMPRoadmap/roadmap/docs/sso/README.md

 ### I was able to successfully log in to my SSO but I receive a 500 error from the DMPTool.

 This indicates that there was a communication issue between your institution's login page and the DMPTool.
 The most common cause is that your institution's SSO did not send the DMPTool a unique identifier (aka an eppn) or did not provide your email.
-The DMPTool requires these 2 attributes in order to correctly idenitfy your account.
+The DMPTool requires these 2 attributes in order to correctly identify your account.

 Please visit our [SSO Test Page](https://dmptool.org/cgi-bin/PrintShibInfo.pl), select your institution from the list (InCommon and eduGAIN institutions only), login to your institution's SSO page, and then send us a screenshot of the page you are redirected to.
 It should include an eppn, email address.
 Then contact us and provide the screenshot to help us diagnose the problem.